valinsky/bloxplorer/docs/quickstart.rst

 Setup
 *****

-To install the Bloxplorer package just run this command in your favorite terminal:
+To install the Bloxplorer package simply run this command in your favorite terminal:

     >>> pip install bloxplorer

 Usage
 *****

-After installation you may import and use the desired explorer and all of its associated methods.
+After installation, you can import and use the desired explorer and its methods.
+For a full list of available methods :ref:`click here <api>`.
 The available explorers are Bitcoin, Liquid and Bitcoin Testnet:

 Bitcoin Explorer
 ----------------